rish-av/rish-av.github.io/about.md

 I am also a fan of algorithmic programming and like to code as a brain train excercise.

+While I am not working, I would be reading about some historical events or learning flute.
 I love to travel.
-I love history.
-I write [sometimes](https://rish-av.github.io).
 I am an Indian at heart.
 I love the colors, chaos, food and wonders of India.
+I am specially a big admirer of ancient India.

 Would you like to talk more? let`s meet for a cup of coffee (or a can of Redbull :-P), drop me an email, more often than not, I will reply instantly.